 The Great Acholi Chiefdom

-The sub-region comprises the districts of Agago, Amuru, Gulu, Kitgum, Lamwo, Nwoya and Pader.
+The sub-region comprises the districts of Agago, Amuru, Gulu, Kitgum, Lamwo, Nwoya, and Pader.
 Although other Acholis are found in Magwe County in South Sudan, they are often excluded from the political meaning of the term “Acholi land”.
-In fact the Acholi from South Sudan refer to themselves as ‘Acoli’ not ‘Acholi’.
-The Acholi speak a western nilotic language, classified as Luoor Lwo.
+In fact, the Acholi from South Sudan refers to themselves as ‘Acoli’ not ‘Acholi’.
+The Acholi speak a western Nilotic language, classified as Luoor Lwo.

 Although researchers say the word ‘Acholi’ is a term that became adopted for convenience over the years, there are many theories that show how the famous name came into existence.One of the theories states that prior to colonialism, the Acholi referred to themselves as ‘An-loco-li’, which means “I am a human being”, or “black”.

 An-loco-li did not have any ethnic definition of geographical boundaries initially.
 Another theory says during the second half of the 19th Century, Arabic-speaking traders from the north referred to Acholi people as ‘school, a term which was later transformed into ‘Acholi’.

 In the late 17th Century, a new socio-political order developed among the Luo who had settled in northern Uganda, mainly characterized by the formation of chiefdoms headed by chiefs known as Rwodi or Rwoti in Luo.
 By the mid-19th Century, about 60 small chiefdoms existed in eastern Acholi land all ruled by Rwodis or chiefs.